-- A. A unit member that chooses to serve jury duty during non-work days shall be compensated at the rate of \$100.00 per day, not to exceed 10 days. - B. A unit member will receive payment after receipt by Human Resources of the following documentation: - 1.
+- A. A unit member that chooses to serve jury duty during non-work days shall be compensated at current substitute rate per day, not to exceed 10 days. - B. A unit member will receive payment after receipt by Human Resources of the following documentation: - 1.
 A copy of original jury notice. - 2.
 A copy of the jury notice showing the date to appear during non-working days. - 3.
 A validation of each day of jury duty served.